KobaltCario/GreatTenYearExpedition/README.md

 Just to re-iterate, make sure if you're making a character a country leader, that their ideology is apart of the main ideology!
 Despotism is a sub-ideology of neutrality.
 You can find a list of the sub-ideologies online or in HOI4's main files under the common/ideology folder.

+Whenever adding a character portrait, ALWAYS USE THIS AS A BASE "gfx/leaders/SOE/portrait_SOE_kiki.dds", making sure to replace SOE with the country tag and the file name with your character's new portrait file name.

 Now that the character is created in the file, go to GreatTenYear\localisation\english and open the nsb_characters_l_english file, using Notepad++ or Visual Studio Code.
 Inside here, you can add what the name of a new character should be (EX: SOE_kiki:0 "Empress Kiki").
 Now in game, this character will be called 'Empress Kiki' instead of